-Many people know or remember Play-Doh from their youth, the sweet, flour-y smell as you open up a new cup, its extremely difficult tops to open, and the hours of colorful, modeling clay fun.
+Many people know or remember Play-Doh from their youth: the sweet, flour-y smell as you open up a new cup, its extremely difficult tops to open, and the hours of colorful, clay fun.
 As of 2012, Hasbro added Play-Doh Plus, a new formulation to its line of play dough.
 The biggest difference is the feel of the newer dough and how it can be used.

-This new formulation, like the original, is non-toxic and safe for children ages 2 and up, it is softer, lighter, fluffier, and easier to mold.
+This new formulation, like the original, is non-toxic and safe for children ages 2 and up.
+It is softer, lighter, fluffier, and easier to mold.
 While original Play-Doh still comes in its familiar yellow cups and has since the 1950s, this new formula is sold in smaller, dark purple cups to differentiate it.

-Traditional Play-Doh is great for larger, thicker designs, Play-Doh Plus is easier to use for the finer details.
+Traditional Play-Doh is great for larger, thicker designs, meanwhile Play-Doh Plus is easier to use for the finer details.
 It is designed to be used alongside the original formula.
 For example, if you are making a birthday cake out of play dough, use traditional Play-Doh for the cake part, and then use the new formula dough to give the cake's icing texture.
 However, do not mix the two together.
-It will give your play dough a weird consistency, and it will lose its unique texture.
+It will give your playdough a weird consistency, and it will lose its unique texture.

 Play-Doh for Older Children

 And, Hasbro didn't stop there.
 Shortly after Play-Doh Plus, the toy company released another evolution of the Play-Doh line that appeals to older children: DohVinci.
 With DohVinci, an older child can make decorative items such as picture frames and door decorations.
 It combines Play-Doh with 3D printing.
 Children use a special hand-held device and Play-Doh cartridges to draw or make 3D shapes or designs that they like.

 Disclosure: The company provided free access to this service for review purposes.
 For more information, please see our Ethics Policy.